 App protection policies (APP) are rules you can put in place to ensure your business’s data remains safe or contained in a managed app.

-In this circumstance, a policy usually simply refers to a rule that’s enforced when a user attempts a set of actions that are prohibited for their account, if they try to copy or move corporate data, or if they try to sign into company sites via a dangerous or insecure network.
-A managed app is an app with app-protection policies applied to it ― these can be managed by Intune.
+In this circumstance, a policy usually simply refers to a rule that’s enforced when a user attempts a prohibited set of actions in their account, if they try to copy or move corporate data, or if they try to sign into company sites via a dangerous or insecure network.
+A managed app is an app with app-protection policies applied to it ― Intune can manage these.

 Microsoft Intune allows you to create your own protection policies so you can control who has access to company data.
 It allows you to ensure that data stays protected by controlling how they use it within Office and other apps.
 You can define access based on users, location, device state, app sensitivity, and real-time risk.

 As a cloud-based tool, Microsoft Intune enables you to manage enrolled devices remotely, eliminating the need for on-premise management infrastructure.
 Consequently, the admin can manage all client devices from anywhere so long as they have an internet connection.

 The Retire or Wipe actions allow you to remove devices from Intune.
 This is useful for devices your business no longer needs, repurposed devices, or devices that are missing or reported stolen.
 Users can also remotely issue a command to all devices enrolled in Intune from the Intune Company Portal.